Daylight Saving Time Is Here Again. So Is The Debate About Changing The Clocks

 Other states, like Washington, have been in the fight to opt out of the time switch.

-In May of 2019, Washington Gov. Jay Inslee signed a bill that would #ditchtheswitch, putting the state on permanent daylight saving time.
-More than 30 states are considering similar legislation, according to the NORC Center for Public Affairs at the University of Chicago.
+In May 2019, Washington Gov. Jay Inslee signed a bill that would #ditchtheswitch, putting the state on permanent daylight saving time.
+More than 30 states are considering similar legislation, according to the AP-NORC Center for Public Affairs Research at the University of Chicago.

 It's official: Gov. Inslee just signed the bill that moves WA one step closer to adopting year-round daylight saving time. #waleg #ditchtheswitch https://t.co/EITePFDuuy— WA Senate Democrats (@WASenDemocrats) May 8, 2019